thegeek-sys/Vault/Class/Cybersecurity/Buffer overflow.md

 crafted code that allows them to gain control of the system.”

 ### Programming language history
-At the machine level data manipulated by machine instructions executed by the computer processor are store in either the processor’s register or in memory
+At the machine level, data is manipulated by machine instructions executed by the computer processor and is stored either in the processor’s registers or in memory.
+In assembly language, the programmer is responsible for the correct interpretation of any saved data value, making programming at this level highly precise but also prone to errors.

+Languages like C and its derivatives provide high-level control structures, which make programming more convenient, but they still allow direct access to memory.
+This capability, while powerful, also makes programs written in these languages vulnerable to issues such as buffer overflows.
+As a result, a large legacy of widely used C code is potentially unsafe and prone to security vulnerabilities.

+Modern high-level programming languages, on the other hand, enforce a strong notion of data types and valid operations.
+This design helps prevent common memory-related vulnerabilities, such as buffer overflows, providing greater safety and reliability.
+However, these languages often incur additional overhead and impose some limitations on low-level operations compared to languages like C.

 ---
 ## Basics